UchiwaFuujinn/scratch3webmidi/README.md

-# Web MIDI Extension for Scratch3
+# Explanation for Scratch 3 MIDI

 This extension is for using a MIDI device like a MIDI Controller through Scratch3.
 It's made by Web MIDI API.
 This API is one of the HTML5 functions defined by W3C.